How to Test Your Home for Radon

 As a new home inspector, I reached out to Scott seeking mentorship, and the information that he gave to me was invaluable, and I appreciate his effort for that.
 He has outstanding knowledge, and he operates his business very well.
 I highly recommend using his services. – Hud Malik

-Boasting over 20-years of top performance in the trades and radon testing, Scott Mack and his team of professionals employ their extensive knowledge of the industry following the IAC2 standards of practice for Radon Testing.
-Our certified radon testers at Mack Property Inspections aim to provide quality services with your best interests in mind so that knowing your current levels of radon can put you in a more informed position.
+Boasting over 20-years of top performance in the trades and home inspections, Scott Mack and his team of professionals employ their extensive knowledge of the industry following NYS Home Inspector Code of Ethics and InterNACHI Standards of Practice.
+Our certified home inspectors at Mack Property Inspections aim to provide quality services with your best interests in mind so that making your home purchase will be a smooth and successful journey.

 Because genuine care for your safety and peace of mind is what we stand for.
-Mack Property Inspections.
+Mack Property Inspection.